drfperez/chess/README.md

 ## License

 MIT License.
 Free to use, modify, and distribute.
-See [LICENSE](LICENSE) for details.